-Eddie has a diverse professional background which includes mass media and marketing, higher education, and career development.
+Eddie has a diverse professional background which includes mass media and marketing, higher education and career development.
 He enjoyed a 19-year career in radio where he won a 2011 Press Club of New Orleans award for his interview with a Rwandan genocide survivor.
 That same year, Eddie helped coordinate the public relations campaign that helped defeat the infamous State of Louisiana proposal to merge Southern University at New Orleans with a neighboring institution.
 His tenure in career development began as the Louisiana area manager for Monster’s Making It Count Programs where he addressed more than a quarter of a million students and parents in 28 states about educational and career success.
-Today, Eddie is a talent acquisition professional who has worked with over 200 hiring managers in multiple industries.
+A former talent acquisition professional, Eddie worked with nearly 300 hiring managers in multiple industries.

-Eddie resides in New Orleans and is a board member of the Purposeful Philanthropy Foundation which was founded by his wife Halima Leak Francis, a member of Zeta Phi Beta Sorority, Inc. He is a student at Tennessee State University where he is pursuing his master's degree in Strategic Leadership.
-Eddie earned his bachelor's degree in Mass Communication from Loyola University New Orleans.
+Eddie resides in New Orleans and is a board member of the Purposeful Philanthropy Foundation which was founded by his wife Dr. Halima Leak Francis, a member of Zeta Phi Beta Sorority, Inc. He received his Master of Professional Studies from Tennessee State University, and he is the director of communications and marketing at Dillard University.